tibs/dotDoom/emacs-notes.rst

     $ brew install sbcl

 * https://lisp-journey.gitlab.io/blog/state-of-the-common-lisp-ecosystem-2020/
   (State of the Common Lisp ecosystem, 2020) is good, and was last updated Jan/Feb 2021

 * https://ambrevar.xyz/modern-common-lisp/index.html (Modern, functional
   Common Lisp: Myths and tips) seems nice, and was last updated 2020-12-23

 * https://lisp-lang.org/ and http://planet.lisp.org/

+* and there is a github repository for https://github.com/norvig/paip-lisp (Paradigms of Artificial Intelligence Programming), which is a book that lots of people seem to like.

+* and, of course, `Practical Common Lisp`_ (the book) is available online.

 and there are more articles linked on my pinboard.

-Not forgetting Clojure_ or `Chicken Scheme`_ (meant to be good for CLI) or even `Lisp Based Erlang`_ (and see https://github.com/llaisdy/beam_languages for more languages on the Erlang VM, including other lisps, and Gleam_ if one wants static typing).
+Not forgetting Clojure_ or `Chicken Scheme`_ (meant to be good for CLI) or even `Lisp Based Erlang`_.
+And, of course, there's Hy_ on the Python VM.

-So that's SBCL (CommonLisp), Elixir (on Erlang) *and* Rust on my list.
-And, of course, Haxe.

-And somehow I still want to play with Racket_ as well, even though I know I probably shouldn't...

-And, of course, `Practical Common Lisp`_ (the book) is available online.

 Even more Lisp links: